AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 Format: `add name:<name> phone:<phone number> email:<email address> address:<address> [tag:<tag>]... [department:<department>]`

+* `<name>` must only contain alphanumeric characters and space, no special character is allowed.
+   It must also be **unique** for each contact.
+* `<phone>` must only contain numbers, and it should be at least 3 digits long.
+* `<email address>` must follow the **local-part@domain** format, where
+    1. The local-part should only contain alphanumeric characters and these special characters, excluding the parentheses, (+_.-).
+The local-part may not start or end with any special characters.
+    2. This is followed by a '@' and then a domain name.
+The domain name is made up of domain labels separated by periods.
+       The domain name must:
+        - end with a domain label at least 2 characters long
+        - have each domain label start and end with alphanumeric characters
+        - have each domain label consist of alphanumeric characters, separated only by hyphens, if any.
+* `address` can take in any character or value.
+* `tag` must only contain alphanumeric characters and no space or special character is allowed.
+* `deparatment` must only contain alphanumeric characters and no space or special character is allowed.

 <div markdown="block" class="alert alert-info">

 **:bulb: Tip:**<br>
-You can add the contact of a certain employee directly with tags and department with the `add` command.
+You can add the contact of a certain employee directly with tags and department with just one `add` command.

 </div>